Lochana95abe/Team-01-Efficient-cross-traffic-management-SS23/Updates_17th_may.md

 We'll be using Round Robin algorithm.

-Changes to be made: UML diagrams: add the speed, accelt=ration, vehicle id, etc... spawning loction to where (destination)
+Changes to be made: UML diagrams: add the speed, acceleration, vehicle id, etc... spawning loction to where (destination)